Also called the pituitary gland is the endocrine system gland that secretes hormones directly into the bloodstream.

 The blood supply to the hypothalamus and pituitary gland is derived from the circle of Willis at the base of the brain.

-The most important blood supply comes from the superior pituitary arteries that arise from the internal carotids.
+The most crucial blood supply comes from the superior pituitary arteries that arise from the internal carotids.

-The blood from this artery enters a primary capillary plexus in the middle eminence.
-The blood from this plexus flows into the long portal vessels to a secondary capillary plexus in the adenohypophysis.
+The blood from this artery enters a primary capillary plexus in the median eminence.
+The blood from this plexus flows into the long portal vessels to a secondary capillary network in the adenohypophysis.

 The portal vessels run through the pituitary stalk (infundibulum) to reach the pituitary gland.
 This system is known as the hypothalamic-pituitary portal system.

-The anterior pituitary contains five types of endocrine cells, and they are defined by the hormones they secrete: somatotrophs (GH), lactotropes (PRL), gonadotrophs (LH and FSH), corticotropes (ACTH) and thyrotropes (TSH).
+The anterior pituitary contains five types of endocrine cells, and they are defined by the hormones they secrete: somatotrophs (GH), lactotrophs (PRL), and gonadotrophs (LH and FSH), corticotropes (ACTH) and thyrotropes (TSH).

-Thyrotropes synthesize and secrete thyrotropin (thyroid stimulating hormone, TSH); gonadotrophs, luteinizing hormone (LH) and follicle-stimulating hormone (FSH); corticotropes, adrenocorticotropic hormone (ACTH, corticotropin); somatotropes, growth hormone (GH, somatotropin) and lactotropin, prolactin.
+Thyrotropes synthesize and secrete thyrotropin (thyroid-stimulating hormone, TSH), gonadotrophs, luteinizing hormone (LH), and follicle-stimulating hormone (FSH); corticotropes, adrenocorticotropic hormone (ACTH, corticotropin); somatotropes, growth hormone (GH, somatotropin) and lactotroph, prolactin.

 It also contains follicular non-endocrine cells that are believed to stimulate endocrine cell populations.

-The hormones secreted by the anterior pituitary are tropical trophic hormones.
+The hormones secreted by the anterior pituitary are low trophic hormones.

 Trophic hormones directly affect growth, whether hyperplasia or hypertrophy in the tissue that stimulates.